Using named relationships, you can add relationships between pages in your website's content tree. Page relationships allow your site's developers to:

 - Click Save.

-Note that creating and removing relationships between pages is not a versioned operation.
-That is, changes to the relationships are immediately reflected on the published version of the pages.
+- Creating and removing relationships between pages is not a versioned operation.
+For pages under workflow, changes to relationships are immediately reflected on the published version of the pages.

 Was this page helpful?